weaviate/weaviate-io/docs/weaviate/core-knowledge/indexing.md

 As you've learned in the [basics section](./basics.md#what-is-weaviate), one of Weaviate's core strengths is combining the ANN index with an inverted index.
 What's important to know, is that the "A" in ANN (i.e., the "approximate") comes with a trade-off.
 That is, the index is _approximate_ and, therefore _not_ always 100% accurate.
 This is what the experts mean when they talk about the "recall of the algorithm."

 :::tip
-There are different ANN algorhythms, you can find a nice overview of them on <a href="http://ann-benchmarks.com/" data-proofer-ignore>this website</a>.
-Only those algorhythms which support [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) can be used in Weaviate (we want that sweet database UX) and Weaviate's ANN system is [completely plug-and-playable](../architecture/index.md#weaviates-architecture-from-above) so that we can always add other algorhythms in the future.
+There are different ANN algorithms, you can find a nice overview of them on <a href="http://ann-benchmarks.com/" data-proofer-ignore>this website</a>.
+Only those algorithms which support [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) can be used in Weaviate (we want that sweet database UX) and Weaviate's ANN system is [completely plug-and-playable](../architecture/index.md#weaviates-architecture-from-above) so that we can always add other algorithms in the future.
 :::

 <!-- TODO: Not sure if we need this here -->